smile-soft/ipcc-agent.js/README.md

 Module exposes one global object `SmileSoft`, which emits global events from all connected modules.
 It has three public methods:
 - `on`: subscribe for global events
 - `emit`: emit global event
-- `Agent`: function that when called returns module public API
+- `Agent`: function that when called return module public API

 #### Initiate module
 ```js